Indonesia: Alor + Halmahera + Sumbawa - July 2018

 Despite my only flash, I had a lot of fun with the underwater pictures...
 I give you a small selection below, as a souvenir of this wonderful week spent in Alor.

-A scorpionfish poses in the pink corolla of a sponge.
+A big pink sponge-barrel, surrounded by other species of sponges.
 (Alor, Indonesia, July 2018)

 After Alor, I headed to another small island, Sali Kecil, located near Halmahera, in the North Moluccas.
 I invite you to discover it in the article I put online here → Sali Kecil, another part of the world in Indonesia 👌